WinVector/wrapr/extras/bquote.md

 The `lazyeval` vignettes give some details ([here](https://cran.r-project.org/web/packages/lazyeval/vignettes/lazyeval-old.html) and [here](https://cran.r-project.org/web/packages/lazyeval/vignettes/lazyeval.html)).

-`lazyeval` seems to incorporate a design principle that there is merit in carrying around a variable name plus an environment where that name is resolved to a value.
+`lazyeval` seems to incorporate a design principle that there is of merit in carrying around a variable name plus an environment where that name is resolved to a value.
 That is at best a point of view.
 In my opinion, especially in the context of quasiquotation, it is *much* better to design workflows that allow one to convert bound names to values and reserve unbound names to refer to `data.frame` columns.

-It is my impression that `lazyeval` isn't currently recommended by its authors, so we work examples here.
+It is my impression that `lazyeval` isn't currently recommended by its authors, so we won't work examples here.

 ### `wrapr::let()`